paulpflug/mocha-ui/README.md

 ```
 will watch all coffee-script files within your first project directory and its `test` subdirectory.

+## Known issues

+- small width is not supported (style gets ugly)
+- modals (path change/pattern change) don't close on cancel (clicking somewhere/pressing ESC)
+- a button to clear the filter field is missing
+- tests should run on blur of filter field

 ## License
 Copyright (c) 2015 Paul Pflugradt